Successful NDIS Application – What’s Next

 “I have someone who helps around the house, with odd jobs, the dishes, but he also helps me with my uni work and computer stuff, goes shopping with me – all those things might not seem like a lot, but they’re foundational for me to go on and do other things.” – Debbie (she/her) lives with a psychosocial disability.

-Do you want to leap into a career that improves the health and wellbeing of the regional LGBTQ+ community?
+• Want to leap into a career that empowers you to use your lived and living experiences to support and promote the health and wellbeing of the regional LGBTQ+ community?
+If so – keep reading!

 Ok, so what’s the role?